eugnsp/library/cpp/core_language.md

 :book:

-- Item 6: *Be alert for C++’s most vexing parse* – S.Meyers. *Effective STL: 50 Specific ways to improve your use of the standard template library* – [Addison-Wesley Professional](https://www.informit.com/store/effective-stl-50-specific-ways-to-improve-your-use-9780201749625) (2001)
+- Item 6: *Be alert for C++’s most vexing parse* – S.Meyers. *Effective STL: 50 Specific ways to improve your use of the standard template library* – [Addison-Wesley](https://www.informit.com/store/effective-stl-50-specific-ways-to-improve-your-use-9780201749625) (2001)

 :anchor: